ProPour Epoxy Full Instructional Guide

 - Over-vigorous mixing – mix by hand (don’t whip)

-- Mixing for too many minutes
+- Mixing for too long

 - Allowing epoxy to sit in the mixing vessel too long after mixing

-- Pouring too deep a layer – casting resin is designed for up to 2" thick flood coats.
+- Pouring too deep a layer – casting resin is designed for up to 2" thick flood coats

 Why is this happening?
 As soon as the two parts of epoxy and resin are combined, the exothermic reaction that leads to eventual curing, begins.
 The process of pouring the mixture onto a surface - spreads out the epoxy – so it may undergo its reaction as expected.
 When the mixture is confined - as in a mixing vessel - the reaction is intensified and will occur in a much faster and concentrated manner.
 This leads to excessive heat and possibly smoking.
 This also occurs during a deep pour over the recommended depth.